 This presentation shall include the opening balance of the Capital Fund, the anticipated net expenditures by each Service for that Fiscal year, the amounts transferred into the account at the end of the previous fiscal year, and any other transactions planned for the account.

-Each corporate initiative must present their preliminary budgets to the Advisory Board for its approval.

-A corporate initiatives’ capital asset schedule shall also be presented alongside its budget.

 The approval of the budget by the Board shall authorize the expenditures outlined in the budget without further approval from the Board.

 Should a budget not be approved by Board, another Board meeting shall be scheduled within fourteen (14) days to review a revised budget.
 Should the revised budget not be approved, the following process will be followed: